Please check the following FAQ's below to find the answers to common questions

 A general contractor, meanwhile, is usually not required to send this notice.
 With residential projects, however, a general contractor is required to give the owner of the property a disclosure contract before contract signing.
 Unless waived by the owner, it is also required of the general contractor to submit a list of all subcontractors and suppliers involved in the project.

 To be able to file a mechanics lien on a homestead, a general contractor should execute a written contract laying out the terms before labor or materials are provided.
 It should be signed by both spouses if the owner is married and then filed with the county clerk.

 All Texas notices should be sent by registered or certified mail.

 To protect lien rights regarding a homestead, a contract for improvement must be filed with the county clerk in the county where the homestead is situated before labor or materials are supplied.

 The notices required and when to send them depend on the tier of a participant and the type of project.

 Subcontractors, laborers, and suppliers must send a 2nd Month Notice to the property owner and prime contractor by the 15th of the 2nd month following each month in which work was done but not paid.
 This means that for every month that work was done but unpaid, a notice must be sent.

 A Retainage Notice is required of first-tier subcontractors and other parties.
-It must be mailed within 30 days after after the claimant’s agreement providing for retainage is completed, terminated or abandoned, or within 30 days after the contract is terminated or abandone, whichever is later.
+It must be mailed within 30 days after the claimant’s agreement providing for retainage is completed, terminated or abandoned, or within 30 days after the contract is terminated or abandoned, whichever is later.

 A Specially Fabricated Materials Notice is also required of first-tier subcontractors and other parties.
 It should be given no later than the 15th day of the second month following the month when the claimant received and accepted the order of materials.